Woodlands, Western Australia: Holy Rosary Catholic Primary School

+and opened in February 1959 staffed by Sisters of the Dominican Order.

+Churches

+Facilities

 The neighbourhood retail area is called "Woodlands Village" and is located in the centre of the suburb.
 Ribbon development along Scarborough Beach Road in the north of Woodlands forms part of the Stirling Regional Centre and supplements local shopping.

 The locality also contains a retirement village, while entertainment is provided by Event Cinemas on Liege Street.